top of page

 So far, research does suggest that probiotics can help people with ulcerative colitis.

-In studies using mice, probiotics have also been shown to improve the immune system and gut permeability.
+In mice studies, probiotics have also improved the immune system and gut permeability.

 What are the potential negatives of probiotics?